buildbot/buildbot/master/docs/manual/cfg-builders.rst

     Each builder must have a unique build directory.

 ``workerbuilddir``
-    Specifies the name of a subdirectory (under the slave's configured base directory) in which everything related to this builder will be placed on the buildslave.
+    Specifies the name of a subdirectory (under the worker's configured base directory) in which everything related to this builder will be placed on the worker.
     This is where checkouts, compiles, and tests are run.
     If not set, defaults to ``builddir``.
-    If a slave is connected to multiple builders that share the same ``workerbuilddir``, make sure the slave is set to run one build at a time or ensure this is fine to run multiple builds from the same directory simultaneously.
+    If a worker is connected to multiple builders that share the same ``workerbuilddir``, make sure the worker is set to run one build at a time or ensure this is fine to run multiple builds from the same directory simultaneously.

 ``tags``
     If provided, this is a list of strings that identifies tags for the builder.
     Status clients can limit themselves to a subset of the available tags.
-    A common use for this is to add new builders to your setup (for a new module, or for a new buildslave) that do not work correctly yet and allow you to integrate them with the active builders.
+    A common use for this is to add new builders to your setup (for a new module, or for a new worker) that do not work correctly yet and allow you to integrate them with the active builders.
     You can tag these new builders with a ``test`` tag, make your main status clients ignore them, and have only private status clients pick them up.
     As soon as they work, you can move them over to the active tag.

 ``nextWorker``
-     If provided, this is a function that controls which slave will be assigned future jobs.
+     If provided, this is a function that controls which worker will be assigned future jobs.
      The function is passed three arguments, the :class:`Builder` object which is assigning a new job, a list of :class:`WorkerForBuilder` objects and the :class:`BuildRequest`.
-     The function should return one of the :class:`WorkerForBuilder` objects, or ``None`` if none of the available slaves should be used.
+     The function should return one of the :class:`WorkerForBuilder` objects, or ``None`` if none of the available workers should be used.
-     As an example, for each ``slave`` in the list, ``slave.slave`` will be a :class:`Worker` object, and ``slave.slave.workername`` is the slave's name.
+     As an example, for each ``worker`` in the list, ``worker.worker`` will be a :class:`Worker` object, and ``worker.worker.workername`` is the worker's name.
      The function can optionally return a Deferred, which should fire with the same results.

 ``nextBuild``